darwinex/DarwinexLabs/datasets/community-darwins/README.md

 --
 Filenames for datasets in this directory have the following format:

 DARWIN-TICKER .
 TIMEFRAME .
+DATATYPE .
 LATEST-UPDATE

 For example, if a file is named "DWC.4.20.D1.QUOTES.06.July.2017", it contains: